SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 If the community items do come to play, A dev or community vote will decide the favourite set for that specific week (e.g. car a with rims c and light b for 15% total discount.
 Or shirt, shoes and shorts for 15% discount) and it will be put on a flash sale for a few hours.
 No point implementing this until there are more things in the store to choose from.

+ 3. (4)[Unconfirmed] Choosing Color of item bought with gold -> After purchasing an item bought with gold (clothes, hair, cars, etc) spending ingame cash to recolor your item should be an option.
+Further modification (such as the community customizer, mods for your cars etc) should still be in gold.
+No word from the devs yet!

 - *Coop and other Player interaction:*
 -